Alina1859/Marvel-React/README.md

 The application gains access to the Marvel API and displays favorite heroes on the screen.
 It use "React.lazy" for optimization, "react-helmet" bible for SEO.
 <img src="/Marvel-Load-More.gif" width="80%"></p>

-Also, you can tap to one of the card and watch, which comics this hero was appeared or visit their Homepage, or go to Wikipedia.
+Also, you can tap to one of the card and watch, which comics this hero was appeared, visit their Homepage, or go to Wikipedia.
 <img src="./Marvel-Picture.gif" width="80%"></p>

 When you click the Try button, the application will show you a random superhero.